shaharhac/new-mac/README.md

 ## 🤔 Other Apps i Use

 ### Rocket

-[Rocket](https://matthewpalmer.net/rocket/) provides useful shortcuts for inserting emojies to your text. saved me a couple minutes of my life already.
+[Rocket](https://matthewpalmer.net/rocket/) provides quick access to an emoji keyboard. important.

 ### Karabiner

-[karabiner](https://karabiner-elements.pqrs.org/) lets you re-map some keys in you keyboard. personally, i use it for a single reason - re-mapping my `tab` key to `shift+ctrl+command+option` so it will act as another key i could map shortcuts and hotkeys to. it's also ensures me that no another hotkey will override my custom ones, becuase no app will do this key combination.
+[karabiner](https://karabiner-elements.pqrs.org/) lets you re-map some keys in your keyboard. personally, I use it for a single reason - re-mapping my `tab` key to `shift+ctrl+command+option` so it will act as another key I could map shortcuts and hotkeys to. it's also ensures me that no other hotkey will override my custom ones, because no app will do this key combination.

 ### Discord

-[Discord](https://discord.com/) is like slack but it won't make you want to poke your eyes with a fork.
+[Discord](https://discord.com/) is like Slack but it won't make you want to poke your eyes with a fork.

 ### Alt Tab

-[Alt Tab](https://alt-tab-macos.netlify.app/) bring the lovable "alt tab" mechanism from windows to mac. it will also show you a preview of the window before you'll switch to it.
+[Alt Tab](https://alt-tab-macos.netlify.app/) brings the lovable "alt-tab" mechanism from Windows to Macos. it will also show you a window preview before you switch to it.

 ### Bunch?

-[Bunch](https://bunchapp.co/) is an app i currenly toying with. it allows you to create automations across your apps. even though it's should be my favorite app of all time, im not completely sold on this one. needs more playing time with it.
+[Bunch](https://bunchapp.co/) is an app I currently toying with. it allows you to create automations across your apps. even though it's should be my favorite app of all time, im not completely sold on this one. needs more playing time with it.

 # ⚙️ Settings